 Possibly freelancing—maybe having started his own business.
 The future is wide open, and it’s all because he had the courage to make a change and try something new.

 What You Should Do Now

-If you’d like a step-by-step intro to find out if a career in development, data, or design is right for you - sign up here for a free short course in the field of your choice.
+If you’d like a step-by-step intro to find out if a career in development, data, or design is right for you—sign up here for a free 5-day coding short course.